 Artificial Intelligence is here, not only to stay, but to change our world.
 A long time ago Humans invented the wheel to move faster and to help relieving their muscles by heavy jobs.
 Today we, Humans, are shaping and developing the AI, to help our most important muscle, the brain, to go further and open new unthinkable landscapes, new opportunities and new jobs.

-Mentium has the technology to bring ultra-fast AI to low power electronics, like cameras, sensors, microphones, wearable accessories, and bringing the performances of autonomous vehicles and AI cloud computing to a whole new level.
+Mentium has the technology to bring ultra-fast Cloud-quality AI to low power electronics, like cameras, sensors, wearable accessories, bringing the performances of Edge AI beyond imagination.

 Dmitri B. Strukov received the M.S. degree in applied physics and mathematics from the Moscow Institute of Physics and Technology, Moscow, Russia in 1999, and the Ph.D. degree in electrical engineering from Stony Brook University, Stony Brook, NY, USA, in 2006.
 He is currently a Professor of Electrical and Computer Engineering at University of California at Santa Barbara.
 Prior to joining UC Santa Barbara, Dr. Strukov worked as a postdoctoral associate at Hewlett Packard Laboratories on various aspects of nanoelectronic computing systems.
 His research broadly concerns different aspects of computation, addressing computation efficiency on various levels of abstraction, and spans across different disciplines including material science, device physics, circuit design, high level computer architecture, and algorithms with the emphasis on the emerging device technologies.
 In the past several years, his major focus was on metal-oxide memristors and floating-gate circuits for neurocomputing.
 His group was the first to demonstrate pattern classification task with memristor crossbar circuits and redesigned NOR flash memory.
 Dr. Strukov has received 14 patents and published more than 100 original research publications, which have won best paper awards on multiple occasions.